-Water Soldier First Public Notice and Open House 2017
+Water Soldier Open House 2018

 An inter-agency working group on water soldier was formed in 2008 to help coordinate research, monitoring, control and prevention strategies.
 Agency groups include: Ontario Ministry of Natural Resources and Forestry, Ontario Federation of Anglers and Hunters, Ontario Ministry of Environment and Climate Change, Trent University, Lower Trent Conservation, United States Army Engineer Research and Development Center, Parks Canada and Ontario Invasive Plant Council.